PathologyDataScience/HistomicsML/docs/example.rst

 HistomicsML provides training and annotation tasks.
 Here, we describe how to train and annotate the dataset through HistomicsML.

+.. note:: We assume that you have installed HistomicsML on your system.

 Train with sample dataset
 -------------------------